Vermicelli Pasta: The Thin Noodle Loved Worldwide

 10. Call to Action

-It is a skinny, thread-like pasta or noodle.
+Vermicelli pasta is a skinny, thread-like pasta or noodle.
 The word comes from Italian verme (worm) + -celli (diminutive), so it literally means “little worms.”
 In practice, it refers to fine, long strands, thinner than spaghetti but thicker than angel hair in many contexts.

 Some of them are made from wheat flour, while others are made from rice or other starches, depending on regional food traditions.

-Don,t forget to benefit from our Ravioli pasta Guide
+Don’t forget to benefit from our Ravioli pasta Guide

-History & Origins
+History & Origins of Vermicelli Pasta

 Its roots are mixed and span several culinary traditions.